marcwitasee/mpcs-53014-final-project/README.md

 create the tables for the master datasets and construct the batch views for my application.
 I ran these queries in Hive using the following command:
 `beeline -u jdbc:hive2://localhost:10000/default -n hadoop -d org.apache.hive.jdbc.HiveDriver -f $FILENAME`.
 The HQL query files are also stored on the name node of the cluster in `mtrichardson/final_project/hql_queries`.
 The table for my 311 call dataset is `mtrichardson_311_chi` and the table for my crime dataset is `mtrichardson_chi_crime`.

-I created five total batch views for my serving layer.
-All of my batch views are stored as tables in HBase and are configured to be incremented by my speed layer.
+I created six total batch views for my serving layer.
+All of my batch views are stored as tables in HBase and are configured to be incremented or to have new rows appended by my speed layer.
 The names of my batch view tables are:

 1. mtrichardson_crime_calls_by_comm_area
 2. mtrichardson_sr_type_by_comm
 3. mtrichardson_crime_by_comm
 4. mtrichardson_avg_delta_dept
 5. mtrichardson_open_calls_dept
+6. mtrichardson_open_sr_locations

 One thing that I did not accomplish for my project was figuring out how to append the new data ingested from my speed layer to my master datasets.
 Ideally, the data streamed in from the speed layer would be added to the master dataset.
 Furthermore, the batch views would be recalculated from the master dataset about once a day.
-This could be accomplished by re-running the HQL queries that I use to compute the batch views.
+This could be accomplished by re-running the HQL query files that I use to compute the batch views.
+I was considering putting my master datasets in HBase and appending new rows to them through my speed layer, but it seems like a bad idea to place so much data in HBase, which shoud only store batch views.

 ## Section III: Creating the Speed Layer for the Application